bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Step 5.
 Creating Streaming Layer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The raw data are fed to the platform from different sources.
-And within the platform, the data are passed to and from a module in streams.
+And within the platform, the data are transported to and from modules via streams.
 Thus, in the next step, the streams for data ingesting and exporting will be created.

 Different modules require different stream types for input and output.